apache/solr-site/content/pages/resources.md

 This web site is hosted in its own git repository `solr-site` (see [Github](https://github.com/apache/solr-site/) and [Gitbox](https://gitbox.apache.org/repos/asf/solr-site.git)).

-Pushing to the `master` branch will update the [staging site](https://solr.staged.apache.org) while pushing to `production` branch will update the main web site.
-Read the [README.md](https://github.com/apache/solr-site/blob/master/README.md) file for further instructions.
+Pushing to the `main` branch will update the [staging site](https://solr.staged.apache.org) while pushing to `production` branch will update the main web site.
+Read the [README.md](https://github.com/apache/solr-site/) file for further instructions.